amethyst/amethyst/book/src/appendices/a_config_files/ball_config.md

 ## Adding the BallConfig to `config.ron`

 Now we need to modify our configuration file to allow multiple structures to be included.
-This is easy with RON; we just add an additional level of nesting.
+This is easy with RON; we add an additional level of nesting.

 ```ron
 (